Adewale-27/habeeb-adewale-aleem-linux-mastery-challenge-/day-03-reading_and_inspecting_files/README.md

 # What surprised me
 'wc' & 'wc -l' this command give details about the file and particular line.
+'tail -f' this command monitor file in real time

 # Evidence
 Screenshots of the 10 commands are in the evidence